adriancchase/omega/docs/milestone2.md

 ### User

-    POST user/create
+    POST user/new

 Creates a new user.
 Request body must conform to the User object schema.

     PUT user/{username}

-Modify the User object with the given username.
-Should be a JSON object containing a subset of the fields contained in User.
+Updates the User object with the given username.
+The request body must contain the subset of User object fields corresponding to the fields that should be updated.

     GET user/{username}/posts